andrewmunro/website/src/content/pages/cv.md

 ---

 ### Co-Founder & Director

 **Milkshake Games LTD** | Leeds, UK | 2022–Present

+- Co-founder and director of a small studio that specialises in building 3d multiplayer web games and experiences.
-- Co-founded a multiplayer web-based mini-golf game that reached **17+ million gameplays** post-2023 launch.
+- Released golfparty.io, a multiplayer mini-golf game that reached **17+ million gameplays** post-2023 launch.
-- Built custom real-time game engine from scratch in **TypeScript**, including backend matchmaking and session management.
+- Built a bespoke game engine from scratch in **TypeScript**, including backend matchmaking and session management.
 - Designed and deployed infrastructure using **Terraform**, containers, and **Cloudflare** for global scale.
-- Owns all aspects of game development, deployment, and business operations (accounting, taxes, partnerships).
+- Own all aspects of technical design, development, deployment, monitoring and scaling.
-- Demonstrated entrepreneurial initiative and technical ownership in launching and scaling a live consumer game.
+- Responsible for day to day business operations - accounting, compliance, marketing and partnerships.

 ---

 ## EDUCATION & QUALIFICATIONS

 ### Certified SAFe 6 Architect

 **Scaled Agile, Inc.** | Online | Jan 2025

 ### BSc (Hons) Computer Science

 **University of Leeds** | Leeds, UK | 2010-2014

 - Upper Second-Class Honours (2:1)

 ### A Levels & GCSEs

 **Norwich School** | Norwich, UK | 2004–2010

 - 5 A & AS Levels (Grades A–C)